uustuff/Hescan/README.md

 # HeScan

-**HeScan** is a modular, hacker-style, multi-function network reconnaissance and vulnerability analysis tool, inspired by frameworks like Metasploit but designed for simplicity and power.
+**HeScan** is a modular, multi-function network reconnaissance and vulnerability analysis tool.
 With live host discovery, WiFi scanning, deep port and web vulnerability scans, IP lookups, and more, HeScan is your versatile command-line Swiss Army knife for security tasks.

 ## 🚩 Features